-Robert Chote has been Chairman of the Office for Budget Responsibility since October 2010, having been reappointed for a second five-year term in 2015.
-He also chairs the OECD’s network of parliamentary budget offices and independent fiscal institutions, as well as the external advisory group of the Irish parliamentary budget office.
+Robert Chote was Chairman of the Office for Budget Responsibility from October 2010 until October 2020, having been reappointed for a second five-year term in 2015.
+He also chaired the OECD’s network of parliamentary budget officials and independent fiscal institutions, as well as the external advisory group of the Irish parliamentary budget office.

 Previously Robert served as Director of the Institute for Fiscal Studies from 2002 to 2010, as an advisor to senior management at the International Monetary Fund from 1999 to 2002, as Economics Editor of the Financial Times from 1995 to 1999, and as an economics and business writer on the Independent and Independent on Sunday from 1990 to 1994.